kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 `allintitle:<search term 1> <search term 2> ...`
 <br>
 One does not need to add quotation marks around any of the search terms following the **allintitle** operator.
-The algorithm will assume, that they all have to be part of the title.<br>
+The algorithm will assume that they all have to be part of the title.<br>

 #### Example `allintitle`

 Running the following query only resulted in one result.
-This goes to show, that the operator only accepts exact matches.<br>
+This goes to show that the operator only accepts exact matches.<br>